Bheeshma (2020 film)

-Bheeshma is a 2020 Indian Telugu-language romantic action comedy film directed by Venky Kudumula and produced by Naga Vamsi.
+Bheeshma is a 2020 Indian Telugu-language romantic action comedy film directed by Venky Kudumula and produced by Suryadevara Naga Vamsi, under Sithara Entertainments.
 The film stars Nithiin and Rashmika Mandanna in the lead roles, while Anant Nag, Jisshu Sengupta, Vennela Kishore and Sampath Raj appear in supporting roles.
 The music was composed by Mahati Swara Sagar, while the cinematography and editing were handled by Sai Sriram and Naveen Nooli respectively.
 Bheeshma was released on 21 February 2020 to positive reviews from critics and became a commercial success at the box office.

 Plot

 Bheeshma is the CEO of "Bheeshma Organics" who wants farmers to shift from using chemicals in farming to organic practices.
 Bheeshma gets them to shift in organic farming and announces to the media that he will announce the next CEO on the company's 50th anniversary.
 Meanwhile, Bheeshma Prasad is a single man who seeks to find love, where he attends his friend Parimal's boss' pre-wedding party and meets Sarah.
 Bheeshma introduces himself as Bheeshma I.A.S.
 (I am Single) to Sarah and gets her to elope with him, but Sarah gets him stuck with the police and Parimal gets fired.
 Bheeshma's uncle JP has to bail him out by calling his classmate ACP Deva, who later asks JP to bring Bheeshma in order to teach him a lesson as he believes Bheeshma is a "loser" since he lives his life as a meme creator.

 Later, JP tells Bheeshma's father Anand Prasad that Bheeshma is serving a punishment with Deva and it is revealed that Anand and Deva were classmates and Bheeshma touched his daughter when they were little, which caused a split between both of them.
 One day, Bheeshma meets Chaitra and introduces to her as ACP Bheeshma as he is in a police vehicle and Chaitra introduces herself as an employee of Bheeshma Organics.
 Bheeshma decides to go with her and he ends up learning about organic farming.
 Raghavan, who is the CEO of Field Science, introduces a product called "Instant" which produces a six-month yield in four months by the use of chemicals and tries to influence some of Bheeshma's farmers by setting up a live interaction with Bheeshma.

 After a few hilarious twists, Bheeshma finds out that Chaitra is Deva's daughter.
 Deva soon develops a good opinion about Bheeshma, but Chaitra doesn't like him.
 Chaitra and Bheeshma leave for the interaction, where Bheeshma finds his friend Parimal and that he works for Field Science.
 Bheeshma talks about the greatness of organic farming during the interaction and wins over Chaitra.
 Suddenly, Deva's constable sends a picture of them hugging.
 Deva gets enraged and goes to Bheeshma's house, where he finds that Anand is Bheeshma's father and holds Bheeshma at gunpoint.
 Anand reveals that Bheeshma is the grandson of Sr. Bheeshma and he is the next CEO of Bheeshma Organics.
 Deva and Bheeshma are shocked and the media soon learn about this.